Contentrain/the-roads/README.md

 ## Use Road Map models

-Switch to the "Community Collections" tab on the collections page during the installation phase and use the Roads model and the Header model
+Switch to the "Community Collections" tab on the collections page during the installation phase and use the "roads" model and the "header" model

 ## Building